-Halo, a novel in progress, is a contemporary novel, a young adult crossover with a dash of magical realism, exploring the enduring and complex nature versus nurture debate.
+Halo, a novel in progress, is a contemporary novel with a dash of magical realism, exploring the enduring and complex nature versus nurture debate.
 Identical twins born in a remote and secretive principality in the far north of Iceland, are separated at birth and adopted in clandestine circumstances.

 Chios, Greece: Polyxeni is on a mission: she wants to find her real mother.
 Adopted by Anastasia and Costas Cosmos, her glowing white hair and grey eyes are a stark contrast to the swarthy inhabitants of her island.
 If only there was one other person who looked like her, she wouldn’t feel quite so alone.
 She wants to become a geneticist to find clues to her mysterious origins; but her family is poor.
 Where on earth can she find the money?

-Hollywood USA: Rosy, the adopted daughter of Grace and Quinn Foster has been cast as Rapunzel in a Disney movie, thanks to her long shimmering white hair, and her mother’s influence.
-But a small patch of Rosy’s hair has fallen out, jeopardising her coveted role in Rapunzel.
+Hollywood USA: Rose, the adopted daughter of Grace and Quinn Foster has been cast as Rapunzel in a Disney movie, thanks to her long shimmering white hair, and her mother’s influence.
+But a small patch of Rose’s hair has fallen out, jeopardising her coveted role in Rapunzel.
 Grace is on a mission to find an exact match.
 Where on earth could they find such other-worldly hair?

-I know two facts for certain about my biological parents.
-Firstly, one of them has a big nose.
+I know only one fact for certain about my biological parents.
+One of them has a big nose.
 Hopefully not my real mother.
 My adoptive Mum (who I love with all my heart, by the way) thinks my beak gives my face unique character, without which I’d be too beautiful for this world.
-Only a mother would say that.
+No one but a mother would say that.

 It’s probably true that one of my parents is clever, as I was hailed as a child prodigy, spontaneously starting to read at the age of two.
 Although on my remote Greek Island it didn’t take much to be considered extraordinary, my hair alone qualified me for legendary status.
 I expect both my real parents have white hair: mine surely wouldn’t be this pale otherwise.